October 10-12, 2014

 CI Adopt-a-Family [top]

 Make a family's dream come true!
-Sponsor a family in need to enable them to attend Family Weekend.
-Contact Kirsten Moss, director of Multi-Access Programs at 805-437-3156 for more information.
+Sponsor a family by donating the cost of attendance to enable a family to attend.
+Contact Kirsten Moss, Director of Multi-Access Programs at 805-437-3156 for more information.

 Registration Fees [top]